karan-shah/usa-housing-dataset/README.md

 We have observed that there are few columns which have ambiguous values for example some entries in year renovated,bedroom and bathroom has value as 0 so we will have to decide weather they are missing values or legitimate values.

 ## Machine Learning
-We are planning to implement regression predictive models data visualization.
+We are planning to implement predictive regression models.

 ## Evaluation
 We will use the different evaluation methods such as confusion matrix, R square errors and model scores to decide the predictive models.